-If you visit NoteMaker and happen to scroll to the bottom of the page, you can Shop by Location!
+If you visit NoteMaker and happen to scroll to the bottom of the page, you can Shop by Country!
 You can see all of our design stationery that is Made in France, or Germany, or Korea, or Japan or even the USA.
 You can even see some Australian Designed local products too.
 We travel to pretty much all of these places pretty much every year.

 We have this for a reason.
 I mean, we like idle distraction as much as the next workplace, but this is no idle distraction.
 After spending so many years plundering these countries of their finest stationery, it takes only a modicum of attentiveness to see that each has its own culture and that therefore, the stationery itself is like a window into the broader culture.
 The reason we go back every year to each is so we can watch that culture change, to see how alive it is.